-Intense Humming Of Evil - 10 tracks that reference Charles Manson - NME
+Intense Humming Of Evil - 10 tracks that reference Charles Manson

-Charles Manson has died, aged 83.
-The tragic and violent story of the cult leader, which culminated in the brutal Tate/LaBianca murders in 1969, is inextricably intertwined with the 1960s musical counter-culture – and not solely because Manson himself was a (slightly rubbish) singer-songwriter.
+This August marks 50 years since The Manson Murders.
+The tragic and violent story of the cult leader, which culminated in the brutal Tate/LaBianca murders in 1969, is inextricably intertwined with the 1960s musical counter-culture – and not solely because Charles Manson himself was a (slightly rubbish) singer-songwriter.

 He moved in musical circles – The Beach Boys’ Dennis Wilson was an acquaintance.
 Plus, it was The Beatles song ‘Helter Skelter’ that indirectly inspired his crimes.
 Not understanding the homely English reference in the title, Manson convinced himself the song was a coded secret message urging him to initiate an apocalyptic race war.